Luminous171/Project_3/README.md

 ### b.
 Our solution: Reverse Auction <a name="reverseauction"></a>

 Our solution is to replace the archaic process of calling and requesting for proposals from several banks. a Reverse Auction via smart contracts makes the process faster and more transparent.
 It also has the potential benefit of lowering the interest rate for the borrower.
 In this section of the smart contract, we are using the openzeppelin auction library to conduct an auction where banks bid for the loan by submitting an "interest rate bid", the winner of the auction is the bank that submits the lowest interest rate.
+Below is an example of a borrower with a large loan requirement going through the smart contract.

 ![auction](Images/auction.png)